-It is human nature to avoid failure and as a result, they continue to invest time and money to fix a failure instead of cutting down the losses.
-Such a tendency is the sunk cost effect or Concorde effect
+It is human nature to avoid failure, and as a result, they continue to invest time and money to fix a failure instead of cutting down the losses.
+Such a tendency is the sunk cost effect or Concorde effect.

-Concorde was the name of the plane that British and French Governments were working on together.
+Concorde was the name of the plane that the British and French Governments were working on together.
 The aim of the plane was to fly its passenger from London to New York within four hours.
 Mid-way, both governments realize that the project is not economically viable.

-What one learns from this real story is that one must abandon the project after realizing its failure, rather than dragging it unnecessarily.
+What one learns from this real story is that one must abandon the project after realizing its failure rather than dragging it unnecessarily.
 Throwing good money after bad is something that describes the Sunk Cost most effectively.

-Sunk Cost Dilemma or Fallacy
+Sunk Cost Fallacy